<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 There are a couple of ways in which hearing loss can occur in the workplace.
 Two of those ways are due to:

-Loud Noises: Exposure to sound becomes hazardous when it reaches 85 A-weighted decibels (dBA) or higher.
-These types of noises can cause both permanent hearing loss and tinnitus.
+Loud Noises: Exposure to sound becomes hazardous at 85 A-weighted decibels (dBA) or higher.
+These noise levels can cause permanent hearing loss and tinnitus, which is why OSHA ear protection requirements mandate hearing protection and monitoring at these thresholds.

 Hazardous Chemicals: Exposure to certain chemicals, called ototoxicants, may cause hearing loss or balance problems, regardless of noise exposure.
 Ototoxicants come in three forms: